How 3D Printing Is Accelerating Electric Vehicles Industry

 Wide Range of Materials:

 This technology offers a wide range of custom materials used for electric vehicles.
-OEMs can find a variety of materials such as plastic, metal, rubber and composites.
+OEMs can find a variety of materials such as plastic, metal, rubber, and composites.

 Each additive printing material has its pros and characteristics, and 3d printers allow OEMs to use multiple materials in a single print job.

 As a result, it gives companies the flexibility to choose the best material for the task.
-It also helps to reduce the manufacturing time and cost.
+It also helps reduce manufacturing time and cost.
 Moreover, it’s quick for engineers to prepare custom materials to meet the specific requirements of electric vehicles.

-Moulds For Casting Parts:
+Molds For Casting Parts:

 Inventory Digitisation:

 The logistics supply chain is an ever-growing overhead for companies, and 3D printing can help to reduce it.
-Additive manufacturing eases the logistics overhead by helping to produce parts on-demand.
+Additive manufacturing eases the logistics overhead by helping to produce parts on demand.

 Enhanced Braking System: